 IR and adverse actions

-Except to the extent that IR’s locating and sharing of Personal Information with NZ Police could be considered adverse action, IR will take no adverse actions as a result of receiving Personal Information from NZ Police under this Agreement.
+Except to the extent that IR’s locating and sharing of Personal Information with a Requesting Agency could be considered adverse action, IR will take no adverse actions under this Agreement as a result of receiving Personal Information from a Requesting Agency under this Agreement.
+However, this does not prevent IR from using such information in accordance with section 17M of the TAA.

 Where you can view this document

-This document is available to the public online at www.ird.govt.nz and www.police.govt.nz or at:
+This document is available on the public website of each Party or in person at:

 Inland Revenue